 Temporary residency if you want to immigrate to Poland from Russia

 Obtaining temporary residency is one of the most solicited ways to move to Poland from Russia, as it enables one to stay here for more than 3 months, time in which a decision on staying here longer can be made.
 If you want to apply for this type of residence permit, you can rely on our immigration lawyer in Poland.
+We can also help you apply for a permanent residence in Poland.
+The minimum living requirement in this case is one year, however, it can span to up to 10 years.
+This also applies if you choose to move through investment, which is very convenient for businesspersons looking for new countries to develop their activities.

 If you also intend to work here, especially as a medical specialist, as this profession is in high demand, we can also help you apply for a work permit.